Skip to main content

 How does Expansion up work?

-As soon as the highest sell order is executed, the bot will place an additional sell order one step higher.
+• When a Sell order at the highest level is executed, the bot places another Sell order one step higher.

 Low price